-Layer Status •
+Floodplain Zoning: Layer Status

-DELETE THIS FROM THE FINAL DOCUMENT Floodplain Zoning: Layer Status LINE 1.
-Select one of the options below and paste it in Layer Status: Not administered by county.
-This means the COUNTY does not administer a floodplain zoning ordinance (although some municipalities within it might).
-Then delete the Custodian/Maintenance/Standards sections below.
-Administered by county but not in GIS format.
+- -- Not administered by county. - This means the COUNTY does not administer a floodplain zoning ordinance (although some municipalities within it might). - ▶ Then delete the Custodian/Maintenance/Standards sections below.

+-- Administered by county but not in GIS format.
 This means the COUNTY does administer a floodplain zoning ordinance, but does not have a GIS representation of the boundaries.

-Then delete the Custodian/Maintenance/Standards sections below.
-Then delete the Custodian/Maintenance/Standards sections below.
-Proceed to describe Layer Status, starting with the options immediately below: LINE 2.
-Select one of the options below and paste it in Layer Status: The county's floodplain zoning GIS data is the same as/identical to the FEMA map.
-The county's floodplain zoning GIS data is not the same as/identical to the FEMA map.
+- ▶ Then delete the Custodian/Maintenance/Standards sections below. - -- The County does maintain a GIS representation of floodplain zoning boundaries. - Proceed to describe Layer Status, starting with the options immediately below:

+- The county's floodplain zoning GIS data is the same as/identical to the FEMA map. - The county's floodplain zoning GIS data is not the same as/identical to the FEMA map.
 Explain.

 LINE 3 AND BEYOND.
 If any of the below apply, paste the appropriate text into Layer Status.
 Then explain how/why it applies.

-Limited Boundary Adjustment/Fill in Flood Fringe - Some counties may have more restrictive ordinances than FEMA's maps depict-due to "limited boundary adjustment" where there is fill in the floodfringe (e.g., Brown, Walworth, Waukesha, others).
-Letters of Maps Change - FEMA Flood Insurance Rate Maps (FIRMs) can be changed through "Letters of Maps Change," which is comprised of a few things: Letters of Map Amendment, Letters of Map Revision, and Letters of Map Revision Based on Fill.
+- Limited Boundary Adjustment/Fill in Flood Fringe Some counties may have more restrictive ordinances than FEMA's maps depict-due to "limited boundary adjustment" where there is fill in the floodfringe (e.g., Brown, Walworth, Waukesha, others). - Letters of Maps Change FEMA Flood Insurance Rate Maps (FIRMs) can be changed through "Letters of Maps Change," which is comprised of a few things: Letters of Map Amendment, Letters of Map Revision, and Letters of Map Revision Based on Fill.
 These are documents issued by FEMA that officially remove a property and/or structure from the floodplain.
 They are collectively called Letters of Map Change.

 If your county floodplain zoning ordinance does not conform to a federal Letter of Map Amendment, explain.

-PL-566 (PL-566 Watershed Program) Breach Routes - Some counties may have more restrictive ordinances than FEMA's maps depict-due to PL-566 Breach Routes, under the Watershed Protection and Flood Prevention Act administered by USDA (see e.g., Vernon County zoning ordinance).
-Any Other Case(s) where the county maintains a GIS map layer that does not identically match the FEMA data.
+- PL-566 (PL-566 Watershed Program) Breach Routes Some counties may have more restrictive ordinances than FEMA's maps depict-due to PL-566 Breach Routes, under the Watershed Protection and Flood Prevention Act administered by USDA (see e.g., Vernon County zoning ordinance). - Any Other Case(s) where the county maintains a GIS map layer that does not identically match the FEMA data.
 Explain.
-Custodian • Maintenance • e.g., Town, City and Village, Shoreland, Floodplain, Airport Protection, Extra-Territorial, Temporary Zoning for Annexed Territory, and/or Zoning Pursuant to a Cooperative Plan Layer Status